Fortunevale/ProjectMakoto/CONTRIBUTING.md

         - To learn how to setup Lavalink, you can check out **[this handy article](https://docs.dcs.aitsys.dev/articles/modules/audio/lavalink_v4/setup)** made by the DisCatSharp Team.
     - [MariaDB Server](https://mariadb.org/download/)
         - After installing the MariaDB Server, create 2 new databases: One for the main tables (guilds, users, scam_urls, etc.) and one for server members.
+        - You'll need a third database if you're using plugins.

 2. Create an account on the following sites:
     - [Discord](https://discord.com)